TeamRizu/outfox-wiki/content/user-guide/games/kbx.md

 ---
 ## Trivia

+The mode initially started life with 6 columns, but this was changed to include the spacebar when the SSC builds began.

 Although the name for this mode is ``kbx`` it was decided to not use the SSC era title of ``'keyboard X'`` where X is the number of keys used, because this mode can be played on any device.

 There was a completed theme for this mode exclusive to SM4/SSC 1.x made by the SSC team, but it was never released.

+_Written and Maintained with ♡ by Squirrel_